There are billions of websites on the Internet, and unfortunately a great number of them are malicious in some way or another.

 2 – Some of the more insidious ransomware and viruses out there can be difficult, if not impossible to remove.

-If you happen to encounter one of them you’ll have little recourse other than reinstalling Windows and your programs from scratch.
-And you’ll almost certainly lose your photos and other user-created files.
+If you happen to encounter one of them you’ll have little recourse other than resetting your Windows installation and then reinstalling your programs.

 These posts explain how to create a System Image backup in all the current versions of Windows.